rlaksana/share-using-gist/README.md

 ## Usage

 1. Open the note you want to publish in Obsidian.
-2. Use the command palette (`Ctrl+P` or `Cmd+P`) and select `Publish Note to GitHub Gist`.
+2. Use the command palette (`Ctrl+P` or `Cmd+P`) and select `Publish note to GitHub gist`.
-3. The plugin will upload the note and any images to GitHub Gist and Imgur, respectively.
+3. The plugin will upload the note and any images to GitHub gist and Imgur, respectively.
-4. A notification will appear with the Gist URL, which will also be copied to your clipboard.
+4. A notification will appear with the gist URL, which will also be copied to your clipboard.

 ## Features

-- Publish notes to GitHub Gist.
+- Publish notes to GitHub gist.
 - Upload images to Imgur and replace links in the gist note.
 - Option to include or exclude frontmatter in the published note.
 - Copy gist URL into clipboard, and paste in frontmatter field of ur note.